gappy401/LM-Stocks-Google/README.md

 # LM-Stocks-Google
-Analysis of Google stocks for roughly past two decades
+Simple analysis of google stocks for past two decades